-Follow the Marshals' instructions when parking alongside the lake and allow space to support social distancing
+Follow the Marshals' instructions when parking alongside the lake.

 Can I camp overnight or set up my motorhome or caravan on the regatta site?

 The National Water Sports Centre's camping licence only includes the campsite and ski tow camping areas.
 Tents, motor homes, caravans or vans found anywhere other than these camping areas will therefore be removed, as they will be in breach of NWSC's licence.